 The lovely Elisabeth Bailey, author of A Taste of the Maritimes: Local, Seasonal Recipes the Whole Year Round, kindly submitted this blog post.
-You may remember Elisabeth from our summer 2011 cooking series and a summer 2012 post on rhubarb syrup.
+You may remember Elisabeth from our summer 2011 cooking series.
 Today she’s sharing her recipe for Salted Caramel Fruit Sauce.

 Put this sauce on ice cream or pound cake.
 Mix it with sparkling water to make your own soda pop, or with rum for a rootin’ tootin’ fall cocktail.
 You can also process the syrup one step further by lightly boiling it over medium heat until the volume is reduced by about half.
 Voila… salted caramel apple pear jelly!

 7 pounds apples, pears, or a mixture, roughly chopped, uncored and unpeeled*